Posted August 2, 2016

 Where to Eat in Geneva

 Consistently ranked as one of the most expensive cities in the world, dining out in Geneva can be an expensive endeavor.
-Nevertheless, I found ways to enjoy some of the best of what the city had to offer without breaking the bank.
-Mainly, I stocked up on staples at one of the local grocery stores Co-Op, which is more expensive than the others, but has a wide selection of pre-made sandwiches-good for lunch at the office.
-I also bought some food at the local farmers market, which tied me over for a few days.
+I enjoyed some of the best of what the city offered without breaking the bank.
+Mainly, I stocked up on staples at one of the local grocery stores Co-Op, which is more expensive than the others but has a wide selection of pre-made sandwiches-good for lunch at the office.
+I also bought food at the local farmers' market, which tied me over for a few days.
 See things to See and Do in Geneva below.

 Buvette des Bains

 A must-do when visiting Geneva is the restaurant at the public beach on Lake Geneva, La Buvette des Bains.
-The restaurant, located on a peninsula in the middle of the lake, offers beautiful views of the city and one of the best and most affordable fondues in the city from September to April.
-My boss and I decided to take advantage of the beautiful late spring evening and dine al-fresco.
-We ordered fondue and salad for two and a bottle of champagne to help digest the enormous serving of melted cheese, as the locals do.
-Not long after we sat down at our table on the patio the sun disappeared and the rain started falling.
-Unsure of how exactly we would move our flaming fondue pot and dining paraphernalia to an inside table, we followed the lead of the other diners who simply opened their umbrellas and continued their meals without interruption.
-It certainly made for an eventful dining experience.
+The restaurant, on a peninsula in the lake's middle, offers beautiful views of the city and one of the best and most affordable fondues in the city from September to April.
+My boss and I took advantage of the beautiful late spring evening and dine al-fresco.
+We ordered fondue and salad for two and a bottle of champagne to help digest the enormous serving of melted cheese as the locals do.
+Not long after we sat down at our table on the patio the sun disappeared and the rain fell.
+Unsure of how we would move our flaming fondue pot and dining paraphernalia to an inside table, we followed the lead of the other diners who opened their umbrellas and continued their meals without interruption.
+It made for an eventful dining experience.
 I highly recommend the buvette with or without the rain.